jerkoch/jerkoch.github.io/_posts/2017-02-07-swiper-no-swiping.md

 #### Conclusion

 So there you have it!
-A few years too late, but hopefully still valuable to some people out there.
+A few years too late, but hopefully *SwipeCellKit* is still valuable to some people out there.

-All source code is available on [GitHub](https://github.com/jerkoch/SwipeCellKit).
+All source code for *SwipeCellKit* is available on [GitHub](https://github.com/jerkoch/SwipeCellKit).
 It includes a [Demo](https://github.com/jerkoch/SwipeCellKit/tree/develop/Example) app which shamelessly copies the Mail.app *Inbox* interface.

 You can read the full [documentation](http://www.jerkoch.com/SwipeCellKit) which was generated with [Jazzy](https://github.com/realm/jazzy).